Your Child Has Things to Say

 Built by a parent who gets it

 Tala was built in Stockholm by a dad for his six-year-old son.
 It's not a corporate product designed by people who've never lived this.
-It's available in English, Swedish, and Spanish.
-It costs $2.99/month.
+It's available in 9 languages — English, Spanish, Swedish, Italian, Portuguese, German, French, Norwegian, and Danish — all native-speaker reviewed.
+It costs $9.99/month.
 It's free for speech therapists and teachers.
 And it runs on the iPhone you already own.

 Download on the App Store